Battery-Intelligence-Lab/galv/docs/source/UserGuide.rst

 Each Harvester has a set of directories called :ref:`monitored-paths` that it watches for changes.
-When files appear in those paths, the Harvester reports the size to the Galvanalyser server.
+When files appear in those paths, the Harvester reports the size to the Galv server.
-If the file size has been stable for long enough, the Harvester will attempt to import the dataset, sending its metadata and parsed data to the Galvanalyser server.
+If the file size has been stable for long enough, the Harvester will attempt to import the dataset, sending its metadata and parsed data to the Galv server.

-At the beginning of each cycle, the Harvester checks in with the Galvanalyser server and updates its configuration if it has been changed.
+At the beginning of each cycle, the Harvester checks in with the Galv server and updates its configuration if it has been changed.

 .. _monitored-paths: